Farms and Farm Households During the COVID-19 Pandemic

 The 2020 forecast for the combined value of production of 6 major animal/animal products (beef, pork, broilers, turkeys, eggs, and milk) fluctuated throughout the 2020 calendar year but remained lower than the pre-pandemic forecast.
 The pre-pandemic January 2020 forecast of the combined value of production for beef, pork, broilers, turkeys, eggs, and milk was $144.1 billion.
-In June 2020, that forecast was revised down $17.9 billion (12 percent).
+In June 2020, that forecast was revised down $17.9 billion (12 percent) to $126.2 billion.
 The September 2020 forecast was slightly higher than the June forecast at $127.5 billion.
 By May 2021, the value of production was estimated at $131.3 billion, 9 percent below the pre-pandemic January 2020 forecast.

 For the farm income forecasts, ERS creates calendar-year forecasts of cash receipts and value of production based on the World Agricultural Supply and Demand Estimates and other data.

 For more information on evaluating trends in the value of production forecasts using monthly data, see:COVID-19 Working Paper: A Timely Tool for Evaluating Financial Conditions in Agriculture: USDA Forecasts of the Value of Production in the Face of COVID-19

 Highlights from the Farm Income Forecast covers the most recent net cash income and net farm income forecasts for the farm sector.

 Using the authority from the COVID-19 relief and stimulus bills passed by the U.S. Congress, USDA created the Coronavirus Food Assistance Program (CFAP) specifically for farm operations.
 Other Federal departments and agencies created more general programs that some farm operations were eligible for, such as the Paycheck Protection Program (PPP), or expanded eligibility to the agriculture sector, such as the Economic Injury Disaster Loan Program (EIDL).